weecology/DeepForest/docs/getting_started.md

 test_model = deepforest.deepforest()
 test_model.use_release()

+#Find the tutorial data using the get data function.
+For non-tutorial images, you do not need the get_data function, jut provide the full path to the data anywhere on your computer.

 raster_path = get_data("OSBS_029.tif")
 #Window size of 300px with an overlap of 25% among windows for this small tile.
 predicted_raster = test_model.predict_tile(raster_path, return_plot = True, patch_size=300,patch_overlap=0.25)